sameerahmahmood/if1-sum1-task1/README.md

 1. Program start-up

 In the main function, it will prompt the user to input how many equations they would like to solve.
-Whilst doing so, it will validate their response ensuring that there inputs are correct.
+Whilst doing so, it will validate their response ensuring that their inputs are correct.
 Otherwise the user is simply re-prompted.
-After that is a for loop that will loop through the total number of equations, requesting the user to solve the missing number each time.
+After that is a loop that will loop through the total number of equations, requesting the user to solve the missing number each time.
 Each of the functions are also called and then produce the output.

 Inputs:
 - total_eqs